cabezayunke/nodejs-crud-example/README.md

 **CHANGES:**

 * Repository pattern handles data sync between cache and db
-* Business logic knows nothing about all that
+* Business logic knows nothing about how or where the data is stored
 * Easier to change implementations and test
 * Clearer responsibilities in layers
 * Dependencies injected from Router
 * Added test doubles for unit tests (Stubs and Spies)
-* No ports due to Javascript nature means there is no actual contract and developers should be trusted to follow the concrete implementations

 **TODO:**